 Track the development of pain and your dog’s health

-In another study, Hielm-Björkman divided dogs into two groups: one received pain medication and the other was given a placebo.
+In another study, Hielm-Björkman again divided dogs into two groups.
+One had pain medication and the other a placebo.
 A placebo does not include pain-killing ingredients and thus does not affect pain.
-The dog owners were then asked questions about pain behavior, and they rated their dog’s pain on a scale with “no pain” and “the worst possible pain” as its endpoints.

 Katariina Mäki ja Anna Hielm-Björkman: Tunnistatko koirasi kivun?